GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/backend/README.md

 ### Building the sample project

-To build the project use:
+To build the project on unix-based systems:

-    gradle build
+    ./gradlew build

+Windows users: Use `gradlew.bat` instead of `./gradlew`

 <details>
  <summary>more details</summary>